-Rethinking Social Transformationis a five-session seminar taught by ISE faculty Rob Ogman that explores the challenges and possibilities of linking emancipatory vision to practical political engagement in the current historical context.
+Rethinking Social Transformationis a five-session online seminar taught by ISE faculty Rob Ogman that explores the challenges and possibilities of linking emancipatory vision to practical political engagement in the current historical context.

 Registration costs $80 and is open to everyone, but space is limited.
 Our classes are typically very international; we encourage global participation and offer scholarships to students from underrepresented areas.
 To reserve a spot contact us at firstname.lastname@example.org and pay the enrollment fee here.